cloudydeno/deno-kubernetes_client/README.md

 The `kubectl` client logs the issued commands if `--verbose` is passed to the Deno program.

-Check out `common.ts` to see the type/API contract.
+Check out `lib/contract.ts` to see the type/API contract.

 ## Changelog

+* `v0.2.0` in `the future`: Rewrote KubeConfig handling and removed stable/unstable split.
+    There's only two transport implementations now: KubectlRaw nad KubeConfig

 * `v0.1.3` on `2020-12-29`: Improved `KubectlRaw` Patch support.
     Now supports namespaced resources ;) and knows that subresources can't be patched.